brycewray/eleventy_solo/src/posts/2019/12/packing-up.md

 ### Script calls

-Until not all that many years ago, if you wanted to add JavaScript code to your Web site for whatever interactive jazz you wanted it to do, you'd either link to JS files&nbsp;.&nbsp;.&nbsp;.
+Until not all that many years ago, if you wanted to add JavaScript code to your website for whatever interactive jazz you wanted it to do, you'd either link to JS files&nbsp;.&nbsp;.&nbsp;.

 ```html
 <script src="/js/comments-script.js"></script>